vinniefalco/LuaBridge/trunk/README.txt

 re-declared and will function normally in Lua.
 If a class has a base class that is *not* registered to Lua, there is no need to declare it as a subclass.

-luabridge uses a built-in reference counted smart pointer implementation called shared_ptr for memory management.
+Luabridge uses a built-in reference counted smart pointer implementation called shared_ptr for memory management.
 It is necessary that all objects that are created by Lua or exposed to Lua are referred to using shared_ptr in C++, since C++ code may not be able to predict how long a Lua reference to an object may last.  shared_ptr is declared in the luabridge namespace and implements a strict subset of boost::shared_ptr's functionality.
-If desired, luabridge will use another shared_ptr implementation rather than its own;
+If desired, Luabridge will use another shared_ptr implementation rather than its own;
 simply #define USE_OTHER_SHARED_PTR before including luabridge.hpp to enable this.  shared_ptr must be visible to the luabridge namespace, i.e. you will need to write